Mizux/li-ov4689/README.md

 1. The camera timeout when trying to get the first image after a **STREAM_ON** if camera is over-exposed. (i.e. over exposure is an issue at startup **only**).
 Please see the  **[ov4689_full](ov4689_full)** readme for further details.

-2. It seems that camera can't restart after a STREAM_OFF.
+2. It seems that camera can't set Resolution (i.e. S_FMT) after a STREAM_OFF.
 Please see the  **[camera_startup](camera_startup)** readme for further details.

 3. Usually first N images (with N equal to v4l2 queue buffer size) are empty.